If you wish to vote by proxy at the Heckington Rural Ward by-election on 21 March 2024, we need to receive your application by 5pm on 13 March.

 The deadline to apply for a proxy vote will depend on the election deadlines for each specific election.

-If you are submitting an application to vote by proxy at a particular election, ensure you allow sufficient time for any proxy vote application forms to reach us, particularly if you are posting your forms.
-For postal and proxy forms, you can also scan them and return as an email attachment to firstname.lastname@example.org.
+If you are submitting an application to vote by proxy at a particular election, ensure you allow sufficient time for an application to reach us, particularly if you are returning a paper form by post.
+We would recommend making the application online where possible.

 Who can be a proxy?

-A proxy must be at least 18 years old and not disqualified to vote in his or her own right.
-For a General Election, the proxy must be a British, Commonwealth or Irish citizen.
-For Local Government or European Parliamentary Elections, he or she may also be a citizen of the European Union.
-The person you wish to appoint as your proxy can only act as proxy if they are registered themselves.
+A proxy must be at least 18 years old and not disqualified to vote in their own right.
+They must be registered themselves and eligible to vote in the elections for which you wish to appoint them.
 If you and/or the person you wish to appoint as your proxy are not yet registered, you can now apply to register online.
+You can check if you are registered by calling 01529 414155 and your proxy can check by phoning their relevant Council.

 If you appoint a proxy and then have a change of plans, you may still vote in person at your polling station - providing you do so before the proxy has voted on your behalf!